northeastern-datalab/anyk-code/README.md

 Execute the class without parameters to get a list of the possible options.

 #### Note
 Setting the algorithm to UnrankedEnum in the command line arguments of experiments.Path_Equijoin will run an unranked enumeration algorithm on the instance.
+See the example in [src/main/java/experiments/Path_Unranked.java](https://github.com/northeastern-datalab/anyk-code/blob/master/src/main/java/experiments/Path_Unranked.java).

 ## License